The HyperTexts

 In conclusion, according to Umberto Eco’s definition, it really does seem that Donald Trump is a fascist.
 I initially gave Trump 13.5 points out of 14, deducting half a point because I couldn't say that he has a personal death wish.
 That 13.5 rating makes Trump a very dangerous person, since he is now commander-in-chief of the world’s most powerful military and the nuclear codes.
 However, as I noted in item #11, I think Trump could be given a full point since he exhibited a personal death wish during the coronavirus pandemic when he refused to wear a mask and practice social distancing.
 Thus I now believe Trump has earned a perfect 14 out of 14.

 After I created this page, a reader observed: "I have been rereading your piece comparing Tweety to Mussolini and noted that some of the identifying marks of the fascist mentality Eco enumerates have presented more clearly in Tweety since you wrote the article.
 Selective populism and contempt for the weak are considerably more pronounced in Tweety's will to dominate at this stage.
 His relentless assaults on the press, his calling this one or that one "weak," like Trudeau or Cohen for example.
 There is really no doubt at all that by Eco's criteria Tweety is a fascist.
-But in other categories too his true colors have become much more vivid."
+But in other categories too his true colors have become much more vivid.
+[But] I still think Tweety is more in the mold of Louis XIV.
+Their decorative tastes are similar.
+Maybe Tweety at bottom is just a decorator."

 Other fascists to whom Trump has been compared include: